onlyquake/xonotic-wiki/Nades.md

 ![Veil nade](uploads/e1f01cf95af8e73403a7652836427195/veil.png)
 ![Veil boom](uploads/a696bd29d305c0d58ec1a6c18cbaae0b/veilboom.png)

-It creates an orb which makes invisible to the players during a time.
+It creates an orb which makes invisible to the players whose are on the side of the one who has thrown(in TDM, CTF, team gamemodes) during a time.

 # Pokenade